garageScript/c0d3-app/docs/developmentSetup.md

 You most likely installed a new module by using npm instead of yarn.
 While in theory these tools should be interchangeable, in practice it can result in such weird errors.
 Recloning git repo should help.

-### You are now all setup on your machine!
+### You are now all set up on your machine!
 Keep up the great work and thank you for your contributions
 👍